dzsoker023/Factorio-Access/README.md

 Move cursor freely in cursor mode, by always one tile distance: ARROW KEYS

-Skip the cursor over repeating entities and across underground sections: SHIFT + W A S D
+Skip the cursor over repeating entities and across underground sections: SHIFT + W A S D. Alternatively NUMPAD KEYS 2 4 6 8.

-Move the cursor by the size of the blueprint or preview in hand: CONTROL + W A S D
+Move the cursor by the size of the blueprint or preview in hand: CONTROL + W A S D. Alternatively CONTROL + NUMPAD KEYS 2 4 6 8.

 Return the cursor to the character: J